 It was also noticed that the cavity dynamics at the TDC and BDC of the conventional rudder were rather different due to the presence of the rudder and its direct interaction with the propeller's slipstream.
 The deformation of the cavitating tip vortices at approach to the conventional rudder and their bifurcation at the leading edge displayed rather complex cavity dynamics as opposed to almost regular and steady appearance of the cavitating vortex trajectories of the propeller inside the GATE RUDDER® blades.
-It was also noticed that there was a slight difference in the thickness of the propeller plane with the GATE RUDDER®.
+It was also noticed that there was a slight difference in the thickness of the cavitating vortices at the upper and lower part of the propeller plane with the GATE RUDDER®.